remal-gradle-plugins/gradle-api/README.md

 The project uses [Gradle Tooling API](https://docs.gradle.org/current/userguide/tooling_api.html) to download Gradle distributions and extract artifacts.

-Gradle Tooling API requires at least Gradle 2.6.
+Gradle Tooling API requires at least Gradle 2.6, but publishing 2.* artifacts is optional (see below).

 ### MAY publish artifacts for Gradle 2.* release versions

-Building 2.6 artifacts is considerably more difficult, than building >= 3.*.
+Building 2.* artifacts is considerably more difficult, than building >= 3.*.
 That's why publishing 2.* artifacts is optional.

 ### SHOULD publish artifacts for release-candidates Gradle versions